 Christmas is a magical time of year.
-I remember the excitement as the Christmas catalogues began to appear: Eaton’s, Sears and Consumers Distributing.
-We had such fun flipping through the pages (and circling the items that we loved, of course) until the catalogues were virtually in tatters.
-I guess I must have been—maybe still am—a girly-girl.
+I remember our excitement as the Christmas catalogues began to appear: Eaton’s, Sears and Consumers Distributing.
+(I know…I’m showing my age!)
+We had such fun flipping through the pages–and circling the items that we loved, of course–until the catalogues were virtually in tatters.
+I guess I must have been, maybe still am, a girly-girl.
 Thus, dolls always seemed to be a standard gift from one person or another.

 One of the earliest dolls I remember was Thumbelina.This tiny doll would wake, then wriggle until you picked her up.
 There was the Crissy doll with the hair that ‘grew’.
 The Wendy Walker doll, almost my size, could walk with me.
 And who could forget Baby Alive who would eat and drink…and then you had to change her.
-Later, there were the miniature Dawn dolls, Barbie-type dolls only smaller, especially loved because my middle name is Dawn.
+Later, there were the miniature Dawn dolls, Barbie-type dolls only smaller, especially loved because of their diminutive size and because my middle name is Dawn.

 Many great dolls.
 Many great memories.
 However, one doll in particular stands out to me today.
 She didn’t talk, walk, wet or wiggle.
 This doll didn’t come with any gimmicky bells and whistles.
 She was a simple, beautiful doll with curly dark hair.
 She was a special gift from my dad, picked out and purchased by him especially for me.
 She wore pretty lace-trimmed pj’s and, because my dad never did anything in small measure, she had a gorgeous bed complete with frothy canopy.